maxxokk/MTRX_FINAL_PROJECT/README.md

 #### struct Game
 The struct game, holds two pointers to each player, the game mode, and whos turn it is.

+#### bool flex()
+Returns true when the flex sensor is triggered, ie when the ball enters the hoop.
+False otherwise.

+#### bool LDR()
+Returns true when light on LDR is above a trigger point, ie when the ball is not on the holder.
+Returns false when ball is on holder.

 #### Digital_Io Module
 ### Testing